Find the best prices on the drinks you want, enjoy exclusive voucher codes and make amazing savings

 Shiraz Grape on the Vine

-Syrah and Shiraz - the two names sound different, are often viewed as different, but are identical; they have just adapted to the climates in which they are grown.
+Syrah and Shiraz are often viewed as different, but are an identical variety; they have just adapted to the climates in which they are grown.

-Syrah’s spiritual home is the northern Rhone, where is produces some of the most complex, deep, and long-lived wines in the world.
-Here, on the steep slopes of the Rhone River, they produce the dense, inky world- renowned Hermitage and Cote Rotie.
+Syrah’s spiritual home is the northern Rhone, where it produces some of the most complex, deep, and long-lived wines in the world.
+Here, on the steep slopes of the Rhone River, they produce dense, inky, world- renowned ines.
 Syrah dominates the entirety of the northern Rhone, with the reds almost entirely 100% Syrah.
 It is also the one of the dominant grapes in the southern Rhone, where it partners the Grenache, as the 2 main grapes in the majority of the main appellations and villages wines.
 In this area, it delivers incredible value for money, with rich, spicy, yet early drinking and approachable wines, when blended with Grenache and often Mourvedre.

-However, it is as Shiraz, that this grape is better known internationally.
-Taken to, and Planted in Australia by the early settlers, it is now firmly established as the national grape of Australia, where its original, and probably natural home, is the Barossa Valley, north of Adelaide, but which is grown throughout most of the wine producing regions.
-It suits Australia, as it is a grape that can cope with the heat, and indeed, flourishes in it, producing some of the most complex, long-lived and intense red wines in the world.
+However, it is as Shiraz, that this grape is better known internationally and what this page is about.
+Planted in Australia by the early settlers, it is now firmly established as the national grape of Australia, where its original, and probably natural home, is the Barossa Valley.
+It suits Australia as it is a grape that can cope with the heat, and indeed it flourishes in it, producing some of the most complex, long-lived and intense red wines in the world.

-From finding fame in Australia, the Shiraz is now the 2nd most popular red grape variety in the world, producing high quality wines throughout the globe, and especially the New World, from South Africa to Argentina.
-In California, it is performing superbly, with a large number of producers championing this grape variety, not just as an entry level, or blend option, but as an extremely high quality performer.
+From finding fame in Australia, Shiraz is now one of the most popular red grape varieties in the world, producing high quality wines throughout the globe, and especially the New World, from South Africa to Argentina.
+In California too, it is performing superbly, with a large number of producers championing this grape variety, not just as an entry level, or blend option, but as an extremely high quality performer.

-Whilst it’s a superb single varietal, it’s one of the best grapes for use in a blend, mingling happily with many other red grape varieties – in Australia the classic is a Shiraz- Cabernet blend, in South Africa Shiraz- Pinotage works; and there are many other successful options.
+Whilst it’s a superb single varietal, it’s also one of the best grapes for use in a blend, mingling happily with many other red grape varieties – in Australia the classic is a Shiraz-Cabernet blend, in South Africa Shiraz-Pinotage works; and there are many other blends to find too.
+You'll often find some premum blends have it co-fermented with the white grape Viognier.

-A relatively new- labelled wine is the GSM – often seen on some of Australia’s top quality wines – GSM has almost become a brand in itself – it stands for Grenache, Syrah, Mourvedre, and represents the style of the traditional wines made in the Rhone, but with a bit of New World oomph!
+A real classic blend is known as GSM which has become a brand in itself.
+It stands for Grenache, Syrah, Mourvedre, and represents the style of the traditional wines made in the Rhone, but with a bit of New World oomph!
 This has been done extremely successfully in Australia, but its pioneering supporters are in California – the ‘Rhone Rangers’ as they are nicknamed, who champion the shiraz and the natural blend with Grenache and Mourvedre – Bonny Doon winery is a leading exponent of this.

-Another popular blend is the Shiraz-Viognier – a full bodied, textured, aromatic red, with a small percentage of the white Viognier grape added to the mix.
+As mentioned, another popular blend is the Shiraz-Viognier – a full bodied, textured, aromatic red, with a small percentage of Viognier added in.
 This mirrors the traditional northern Rhone blend, where the richly fragrant and fruity Viognier succeeds in adding an extra level of quality to some of the great Rhone reds.

-The Syrah has many guises in terms of style, but its trademark characteristics are its richness, power, intensity, and high alcohol potential.
+Shiraz has many guises in terms of style, but its trademark characteristics are its richness, power, intensity, and high alcohol potential.
+Syrah and Shiraz are quite helpful for consumers as they do denote different styles of the grape.

-In the northern Rhone, where it reigns supreme, it’s powerful, inky and brooding, with dense black forest fruits, tar, licorice and sweet spice.
+In the northern Rhone, Syrah displays a powerful, inky and brooding character, with dense black forest fruits, tar, licorice and sweet spice.
+The flavour to really look out for is black pepper.
+This is the sign of a great Rhone Syrah.

 In the Southern Rhone, it is used as part of a deliciously rich, yet approachable blend, packed with ripe, velvety, sumptuous blackberry and cinnamon spice characters.